sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Figures 5 – 11**: The emulated result of the assembly and running code block 2.
 Notice that, as figure 11 shows, (10)<sub>16</sub> isn't loaded into the accumulator until after the loop is through.
 This can be used for sentinel control (i.e. a `while`-loop).</sub>

-So, if we used one of our three registers to create one loop, how would we create a nested loop?
-Repeat the exact same process with the other two registers!
+So, if we used one of our three registers to create one loop.

+Since we have two other registers, we can use them to create a nested loop.
+This operation is super common in NES dev, as we shall see.
+Let's add a literal 2 to the accumulator inside the inner loop to demonstrate:

 ```asm
 INNER = $04